joomla/rfc/README.md

 ## GitHub usage

 All discussion regarding a Joomla!
-Feature and Specification RfC happens on the mailing lists.
-Issues are used for bug tracking, and any RfC might not get appropriate attention on the Issue Tracker.
+Feature and Specification RFC happens on the mailing lists.
+Issues are used for bug tracking, and any RFC might not get appropriate attention on the Issue Tracker.

 Please do not simply file an issue or PR and walk-away.
 The most likely outcome